 If you're like me, you may have developed the habit of always keeping some cans of tomato paste on hand in your kitchen.
 But for a long time, I wasn't sure what to do with them.

 But now I know that they are the secret ingredient for adding a burst of intense umami flavor to both slow-cooked and quick recipes.
-And since a little goes a long way, the small 6-ounce cans work wonderfully in these recipes with tomato paste.
+And since a little goes a long way, the small 6-ounce cans work wonderfully in these vegan recipes with tomato paste.

 Why you'll love these recipes

 - They are all vegan and can be made gluten-free.

 - They are loaded with rich savory flavors thanks to the addition of tomato paste.

 - They are easy to make and highly rated.